oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 The ``inclusive_scan`` function computes the inclusive prefix sum using a given binary operation.
 The function implements a single-pass algorithm, where each input element is read exactly once from global memory and each output element is written to exactly once in global memory.
+This function is an implementation of the Decoupled Look-back [#fnote1]_ scan algorithm.

 The algorithm is designed to be compatible with a variety of devices that provide at least parallel forward progress guarantees between work-groups, due to cross-work-group communication.
 Additionally, it